 Climate negotiations in the EU

 Parallel to climate negotiations at the international level, climate objectives and negotiations are taking place at the EU level.

 The EU is a recognized Party to the UNFCCC and acts as a negotiating partner in the UN on behalf of Denmark and the other EU Member States.

 EU objectives are based on the 20-20-20-plan from 2007 and the EU agreement on climate and energy of 2014.

 The EU agreement on climate and energy of 2014 sets the following climate objectives for 2030:

-At least 27 % of the European energy supply shall be based on renewableenergy.
+- Renewable energy comprising at least 27 % of the European energy supply.

 - A 27 % increase in energy efficiency (in comparison to 1990 base levels).